Skip to content

 Providence

-Providence’s city center will turn into a winter dream as the The Bank Newport City Center will be the first outdoor rink to host a unique all-ages entertainment — bumper ice.
-Imagine sitting in a bumper car moving forwards, backward and sideways with a full 360-degree turn radius bumping opponents out of your way, but on ice!
+Providence’s city center transforms into a winter dream at the Bank Newport City Center, the first outdoor rink to feature a unique form of all-ages entertainment: bumper cars on ice.
+Yes, you read that right.
+Imagine navigating a bumper car with a 360-degree turn radius, bumping opponents out of your way on a slick sheet of ice.
+It’s pure, chaotic joy.
+If you prefer classic skating, there’s plenty of space for that too, alongside cozy spots to enjoy a hot chocolate.

 Share This